2018 Ambalapattu violence: Background

 The Dalit villagers reside in the settlement of Kudikadu, in the south of the large village of Ambalapattu.
 This settlement has a dominant caste group consisting of at least 300 Kallar caste families, and a relatively small Dalit Paraiyar population consisting of about 60 households.
-The villagers are relatively well-off in both areas, with at least one person of each family employed in Singapore.
-The area is also reportedly known as 'Little Singapore' and it is also reported that Dalit families were well-educated, with many members working in government jobs.
+"Little Singapore" and it is also reported that Dalit families were well-educated, with many members working in government jobs.
 And the area has been a Communist heartland for over 6 decades, with inhabitants opposing oppression by Zamindars and supporting relationship and economic development for all classes.

 New year celebrations

 The Dalit community in Kudikadu had planned for a new year celebration on the mid-night of 31 December 2017.
 The people festooned the colony's entrance with a balloon arch and celebrated the new year by boiling over milk, a Tamil tradition connected to Pongal festival.
 They also celebrated the new year by cutting a cake.
 For a dance program in which the children of the colony took part, a sound system had been set up.
 Each year, the colony's youth organize this festivities after raising money from the colony's residents.